mgonzalezbaile/laravel-ddd/README.md

 }
 ```

 Although the test might look a bit hard to read at first glance, it clearly represents the execution flow of commands and events.
-Thanks to this test, we have a place where we can clearly see how the execution of different use cases are chained as well as which events trigger which commands.
+Thanks to this test, we have a place where we can clearly see how the execution of different use cases are chained as well as which events trigger which use cases.

 ## Async Listeners
 In order to consume both events and commands asynchronously a worker must be executed: